t-mart/imagesearch/README.md

 **A `0` value indicates the highest level of similarity, or possibly a true match.**

-Values should be treated as opaque and relative.
-It is dependent on the algorithm used to create the fingerprints and your subjective criteria for what "similar" is.
+Unless you have a good understanding of the algorihms used, values should be treated as opaque and subjective.
+It is dependent on the algorithm used to create the fingerprints and your criteria for what "similar" is.

 This project uses the [imagehash](https://github.com/JohannesBuchner/imagehash) library to produce these fingerprints, and